ElinGrahn/Elins-Bar/README.md

 For the h1 heading I will use the font Kalam imported from google, I want it to give a homie but also a little fancy feel.
 This font will also be used in the rest of the heading section, such as the navigation.
 And for the rest of the page I will use Bad Script.

+As for colors, I want to give a soft impression, something that gives off a cute and welcoming feel and for that effect I use pastell in the header and a off  white as the background.
+For some contrast I have a dark brown used as a background of the paragraphs and flip-cards.

+## Wireframes

 ## Testing

+* The website has been tested on microsoft edge and safari
+* By using devtools I have been able to make sure that the page is responsive on different screen sizes
+* The form has been tested that all fields, except for the comment one, are required and that the submit button works

 ## Bugs